WahabKiyani/MINST_Classification/Readme.md

-Sure!
-Here’s a `README.md` file explaining your Makefile and how to use it.

----

 # Neural Network Profiler

 This project contains a simple neural network (`nn.c`) and a Makefile for compiling, running, and profiling the program using `gprof`.